Dziga-czj/FSIIECTF_created_challenges/flag_service/README.md

 ## Writeup

-Connecting to the docker, we are welcomed with this choice :
+Connecting to the docker, we are welcomed with this menu :

 ![alt text](images/image.png)